RakhithJK/dbeaver-dbeaver-wiki/Console-View.md

 Console View is an SQL Editor result tab where you can find the results for all executed queries in a text format.

-To enable Console View on you should press the corresponding button on the left SQL Editor toolbar.
+To enable Console View you should press the corresponding button on the left SQL Editor toolbar.

 ![](images/console_view/toggle-button.png)